ethereumproject/rfc/3/README.md

 | `G_sha3word` | 6 | Paid for each word (rounded up) for input data to a `SHA3` operation. |
 | `G_copy` | 2 | Partial payment for `*COPY` operations, multiplied by words copied, rounded up. |
 | `G_blockhash` | 20 | Payment for `BLOCKHASH` operation. |

+## Gas Cost

+As the fee constants have been determinted, this RFC should also specify the gas cost algorithms to be executed.
+The currently should refer to the EIP-150 revision of the yellow paper.